AaltoML/SLAM-module/README.md

 # VIO-SLAM Module

 The state-of-the-art SLAM methods are somewhat difficult to grasp due to their complexity and unexpected tight couplings / leaky abstractions when trying to find out what the main parts are.
-How they should play with visual-inertial tracking - what we already have - is also unclear.
 This repository contains a SLAM module implementation that tries to coherently include relevant aspects of the SLAM pipeline.

-See the document [design-document.pdf](design-document.pdf) for details.
+See the [design-document.pdf](design-document.pdf) for details.

 ## Contributors